iguessthislldo/opendds-devguide-converter/devguide/introduction.rst

 Details of that compliance follows here.
 OpenDDS also implements the OMG DDS Security specification.
 Details of compliance to that specification are in section :ref:`DDS Security Implementation Status`.
-Details of XTypes compliance are in sections :ref:`Unsupported Features` and :ref:`Differences from the specification`.
+Details of XTypes compliance are in sections :ref:`Unimplemented Features` and :ref:`Differences from the specification`.

 DDS Compliance
 --------------